NT01/lessons-learned/how-to-start-before-you-build.md

 ![Image of Build-Measure-Learn cycle](https://lh5.googleusercontent.com/TonKNQgXXkyFJkWD3tUHYjhotkOP_90OF7b37mESpAria_mOn_7u3F_u3DVqrG3eO4Pea3jd7KTu2xc_TVlh43i1BreaoY7q-CZpYqSc0aOPLYogcOBQXmSXW0YzDqwkWA)

 Second, we should ensure that we looking at the problem space independently of the solution space, and base a definition of the solution space upon how we first define the problem space.
+As the potential solutions are being refined, we come back to the idea of the build-measure-learn cycle and validating assumptions.
 Some pertinent questions to ask could include the following:

 *Problem space*
 - Does somebody have a big enough problem?